RKlompUU/repo-cmd/README.md

 # repo-cmd

 Repo-cmd provides a simple framework for any scripting logic related to a git repository, that should stay outside of the repository.
-For example to provide secrets, or to specify some scripting logic that is still half-baked / in some way not yet ready to be shared with fellow programmers.
+For example, to provide secrets, or to specify some scripting logic that is still half-baked / in some way not yet ready to be shared with fellow programmers.